Jungfrau Express & Five-Star Rhine Cruise

 Before you set sail on the magical waters of the Rhine, venture to the top of Europe on the Jungfrau Railway to Jungfraujoch, the continent's highest railway station.
 Experience the majesty of the Swiss Alps by rail, as the mountains serenade you with spectacular views across the peaks below.

-Meet your Tour Manager at our dedicated Departure Offi ce in London St Pancras to board the Eurostar service to Paris.
+Meet your Tour Manager at our dedicated Departure Office in London St Pancras to board the Eurostar service to Paris.
 From here, we continue to Interlaken by rail.
-We check into our hotel, the 4-Star Hotel Metropole where we enjoy dinner tonight.
+We check into our hotel, the 4-Star Hotel Metropole, where we enjoy dinner tonight.
+You may wish to head out on an evening stroll into the town.
+Interlaken is set between the lakes Thun and Brienz, and the beauty of the surrounding mountains is on full displays as they stand guard over the shimmering calm waters.

-We travel on the Jungfrau Railway to the Jungfraujoch - Europe's highest railway station.
-We begin on the Bernese Oberland Railway, trundling through the foothills of the Alps from Interlaken to Lauterbrunnen, through flower-filled pastures and past pretty villages.
-We then join the Wengeralp Railway, continuing our ascent through ever changing scenery to Kleine Scheidegg, where we join the Jungfrau Railway.
-Climbing further from Kleine Scheidegg, the train arrives at Jungfraujoch, the 'Top of Europe', located 3454m above sea level.
-With free time at the summit station, you will have plenty of time at the summit to explore the Ice Palace and its many ice sculptures as well as visit the café here.
+We travel on the Jungfrau Railway to Jungfraujoch - Europe's highest railway station.
+We begin on the Bernese Oberland Railway, trundling through the foothills of the Alps from Interlaken to Lauterbrunnen and passing flower-filled pastures and past pretty villages.
+We then join the Wengernalp Railway, continuing our ascent through ever-changing scenery to Kleine Scheidegg, where we join the Jungfrau Railway.
+Climbing further from Kleine Scheidegg, the train arrives at Jungfraujoch, the 'Top of Europe', located 11,332 feet above sea level.
+With free time at the summit station, you have plenty of time at the summit to explore the Ice Palace and its many ice sculptures.

 Our vessel sails into the charming German town of Kehl today.
 Sat across the Rhine from Kehl is the beautiful city of Strasbourg, whose position on the German-French border has seen it change hands between the two nations frequently throughout history.
 Because of this, Strasbourg represents the best of both cultures, with colourful half-timbered houses and cobbled streets.
 You have two choices here.
 Your first option is a city tour of Strasbourg, uncovering its charm and history.
 Your second alternative sees you travel along the Schwarzwaldhochstraße into the famous Black Forest of Germany, passing through stunning fairytale panoramas and enjoying free time in the charming spa town of Baden Baden.